mpv-player/mpv/DOCS/man/en/vo.rst

     OpenGL video output driver, old version.
 Video size must be smaller than the maximum texture size of your OpenGL implementation.
-Intended to work even with the most basic OpenGL implementations, but also makes use of newer extensions, which allow support for more colorspaces and direct rendering.
+Intended to work even with the most basic OpenGL implementations, but also makes use of newer extensions, which allow support for more colorspaces.

     The code performs very few checks, so if a feature does not work, this might be because it is not supported by your card/OpenGL implementation